This beautiful valley of Jezreel/Megiddo will never see an end-time battle

 (Ezekiel 16:8-13) 8 “‘And I came passing along by you and got to see you, and, look! your time was the time for love’s expressions.
 So I proceeded to spread my skirt over you and to cover your nudeness and to make a sworn statement to you and enter into a covenant with you,’ is the utterance of the Sovereign Lord Jehovah, ‘and so you became mine.
 9 Furthermore, I washed you with water and rinsed away your blood from off you and greased you with oil.
 10 And I went on to clothe you with an embroidered garment and to shoe you with sealskin and to wrap you in fine linen and to cover you with costly material.
 11 And I went on to deck you with ornaments and to put bracelets upon your hands and a necklace about your throat.
 12 Furthermore, I put a nose ring in your nostril and earrings on your ears and a beautiful crown on your head.
 13 And you kept decking yourself with gold and silver, and your attire was fine linen and costly material and an embroidered garment.
 Fine flour and honey and oil were what you ate, and you grew to be very, very pretty, and gradually you became fit for royal position.’”

-What a wonderful picture emerged here of her, culminating in a royal position as promised in Exodus 19.
+What a wonderful picture emerged here of Israel, culminating in a royal position as promised in Exodus 19.

 The rest of the chapter details her disgusting prostitution and her unpardonable sins against the Law of her Husbandly Owner.